-Sunbeam snakes (Xenopeltis unicolor) are becoming increasingly popular in the pet trade as viral videos depicting these incredible animals have been circulating facebook, instagram, etc. There is also a commonly spread myth that Sunbeam Snake care is difficult – but if you know how to take care of sunbeam snakes properly, they are one of the hardier snakes available in the pet trade.
-You can find sunbeam snakes for sale all over the internet, but one thing that is not super widespread is information on how to care for sunbeam snakes.
-Since we carry sunbeam snakes for sale here on our website I will share with you our knowledge of basic sunbeam snake care here, to insure you will keep your pet sunbeam snake happy and healthy for years to come.
+Sunbeam snakes (Xenopeltis unicolor) are becoming increasingly popular in the pet trade as viral videos depicting these incredible animals have been circulating Facebook, Instagram, etc. There seems to be a common-knowledge myth that Sunbeam Snake care is difficult – but if you know how to take care of sunbeam snakes properly, they are one of the hardier snakes available in the pet trade.
+You can find sunbeam snakes for sale all over the internet, but it seems to be pretty tough to find information on sunbeam snake care.
+Since we carry sunbeam snakes for sale here on our website, it’s my goal that all of them thrive in captivity.
+So here are some guidelines and care tips straight from the source.

 Sunbeam Snake Info

 Sunbeam snakes (Xenopeltis unicolor) are a small snake found in Southeast Asia.
 These incredible animals are named for their “Sunbeam” like iridescence – the rainbow shine on their scales when exposed to the light.
 This is the same iridescent property that rainbow boas, white lipped pythons, etc have.

 Sunbeam snakes typically live in swampy, mucky areas in rice paddies etc. They spend most of their time burrowing through the soil and mud, looking for a meal.
 A wild sunbeam snake diet consists of rodents, amphibians, and small reptiles.
 In captivity sunbeam snakes will readily eat mice- sometimes starting with live, but almost always easy to switch to frozen thawed meals.

 Sunbeam snakes typically reach about 3ft in length and about as big around as a quarter.
 I have seen exceptional individuals that approach 4 ft, but this is very rare and not to be expected in most cases.